 What I thought a creative writing degree would be and what it actually gives you

-When I used to think of writers, I often thought of a Dickensian quill poised, lonely individual, trying to make ends meet.
+When I used to think of writers, I often thought of a Dickensian, quill-poised, lonely individual, trying to make ends meet.
 I never thought of myself as an aspiring writer.
 That was until I had officially enrolled on the BA (Hons) Creative Writing degree at University of Chichester.

 _________

 Ever since I was a child, I have always been drawn to the beauty of prose in all its forms.
 I was at my happiest in school when I was discussing the works of the greats, and I was often re-writing a new version of their work in my head as I gazed out of the window.
-As much as I knew then the importance of literally dotting the I’s and crossing the T’s, it was the task of getting the stories out of my head and on to the page that really inspired me.
+As much as I knew then the importance of literally dotting the Is and crossing the Ts, it was the task of getting the stories out of my head and on to the page that really inspired me.
 When I started my course, I was naïve to think that my lectures would mirror those earlier days in my education.

 From the first semester at Chichester, I have learnt that a huge amount of responsibility comes with being a writer.
 Whether you write fiction or non-fiction, essays or memoirs, if you are going to be a writer then you have a responsibility to tell the truth.
 You have the power at your fingertips to show the experience and emotions of others.
-I have learnt that the art of crafting words deserves authenticity, integrity, and respect.
+I have learnt that the art of crafting words deserves authenticity, integrity and respect.

 A Creative Writing course naturally requires the learner to engage with a wide amount of reading material.
-The ability to close read is a skill that it transferable to almost every profession.
+The ability to close read is a skill that is transferable to almost every profession.
 It is a skill that is valued and makes for an effective communicator and practical problem solver.
 Research is also a crucial element to a Creative Writing course.
 During research tasks, it has often led me to discover more than I had initially set out to.
-This has not only expanded my knowledge of the world, history, and social issues, it has also developed my skills in critical analysis.
+This has not only expanded my knowledge of the world, history and social issues, it has also developed my skills in critical analysis.

 Working alongside fellow aspiring writers has exposed me to a comforting community of eclectic personalities, providing me with a more diverse view of the world around me.
 Being mentored and taught by published Chichester authors has given me an honest first-hand and professional preparation for employment in the industry and for the career I wish to pursue.